-- Applications will be taken from July 13 October 22nd, 2021.
-Only need to submit this page and transcripts.
+- Applications will be taken from the first week of July Second week of October.
+Submit this page and transcripts.
 Please type all and either email scanned copies or mail them to the address below. - Applications are submitted when all requirements have been completed and the applicant has a cumulative college GPA of 2.5 or greater. - A completed Casper College application must be on file in the Admissions office. - Notification of acceptance or denial can be anticipated by Casper College advising week.
 Failure in a fall semester class may cancel full admission acceptance to the program. - If admitted, you will be required to attend an orientation meeting.
 You will be notified of this

 meeting.
 Name

-Home Phone Cell Phone
+Home Phone Cell Phone -

-Email Address -
+Email Address

 Present Mailing address

 Permanent Address

 High School (City and State)

 Year graduates